 - Team Practice: Unstructured hockey play on outdoor rinks, streets, parking lots is a great way to build a passion for the game.
 You can also organize team meetups to work on specific skills off of the ice.

 - Individual Practice: Encourage players to develop an off-ice stickhandling routine.
 Also, when players are working on getting stronger, there are many off-ice workouts that can be done at home with no weights.

 The practice planning tips above should help you get the most out of your practice time, but make sure to make the practice your own.
-Be authentic.
+Be authentic to who you are and don't try to be someone you are not.
 As a coach, this is a great time to take all of your life experiences and work to inspire the next generation.
 Lessons you teach your players on and off of the ice will transfer over to their life.

 Not every practice is going to run smoothly and be perfect.
 There will be a lot of trial and error.
 But if you aim to make practice the best part of your players week and the best part of your week, great things will unfold throughout the season.